cecat/CeC-HA-Addons/addons/yamcam/README.md

 [TensorFlow hub](https://www.kaggle.com/models/google/yamnet/tfLite/classification-tflite/1?lite-format=tflite&tfhub-redirect=true).

 You will also see *yamnet_class_map.csv* in this subdirectory.
 This maps the return codes from Yamnet to the human-readable names for those classes.
-There are a whopping 521 sound classes.
+Yamnet has a whopping 521 sound classes.
+I've added a column to the original yamnet_class_map.csv that groups related sounds, creating a composite of the group and the original class of the form group.class but (a) making everything lower case and (b) keeping only the first word of the original class name.
+So the Yamnet class *Middle Eastern music* is grouped into my *music* group and will be reported by the addon as *music.middle*.

 There is a Deprecation warning regarding the paho mqtt client and I've put debugging that on hold.
 Even with Gemini's and GPT4o's help I've been stumped